 - Government schools can be less organized and things such as lesson plans may not be provided.

 Of course, making such a big decision requires a lot of thought and research, so these are just a few of the questions you’ll want to consider before you make the leap.
-Please download our free World Job Chart, which breaks down ESL jobs by region and country, making it easy for you to see some of the major differences from country to country.
+Please download our free Country Comparison Chart, which breaks down ESL jobs by region and country, making it easy for you to see some of the major differences from country to country.

 Regardless of where you choose, just go.
 You won’t be sorry you did.